Dutch hip-hop: 1990s

 Urban Dance Squad was a Dutch rap rock band formed after a jam session at a festival in Utrecht in 1986, including rapper/vocalist Rudeboy Remington and DJ DNA (DoNotAsk).
-The band's music is described as a blend of genres, including hard rock, funk, soul, hip hop, reggae, jazz and ska and is compared with Living Colour, Red Hot Chili Peppers and Fishbone.
+The band's music is described as a blend of genres, including hard rock, funk, soul, hip-hop, reggae, jazz, and ska, and is compared with Living Colour, Red Hot Chili Peppers, and Fishbone.
 They are still known for their hit single Deeper Shade of Soul, which charted at number 21 in the United States on Billboard Hot 100.

 Rapper Extince had the Netherlands' first main chart top-10 single with Spraakwater in 1995.

-In 1989 Osdorp Posse formed, the first rap act solely in the Dutch language.
+In 1989, Osdorp Posse formed, the first rap act solely in the Dutch language.
 They started out translating N.W.A songs to Dutch, but soon began writing their own rhymes.
-Dutch rap was still frowned up in general.
-Many hip hop listeners found it silly to hear raps in a different language than English and the radio and television didn't want to have anything to do with it at all.
+Dutch rap was still frowned upon in general.
+Many hip-hop listeners found it silly to hear raps in a different language than English, and the radio and television didn't want to have anything to do with it at all.

-Osdorp Posse overcame this, and gained a small crowd of followers.
+Osdorp Posse overcame this and gained a small crowd of followers.
 Indie label Djax Records from Eindhoven picked up on this and signed Osdorp Posse to their label.
-In 1992 they released their debut album Osdorp Stijl, making it the first ever Dutch language hip hop album.
-Their beats, created by producer Seda on Amiga 500 with Protracker, had a heavy sound and was similar to U.S. old-school hip hop, while also embracing an own style by making use of samples from metal music.
-The lyrics were often focussed on social criticism, with frontman Def P describing it as hardcore rap.
-In Deventer they found their first following, and the first Dutch language hip hop scene was born.
-The first hip hop groups after Osdorp Posse were Zuid-Oost Posse and Maasstraat Mannen.
+In 1992, they released their debut album Osdorp Stijl, making it the first ever Dutch language hip hop album.
+Their beats, created by producer Seda on Amiga 500 with Protracker, had a heavy sound and were similar to U.S. old-school hip-hop, while also embracing their own style by making use of samples from metal music.
+The lyrics were often focused on social criticism, with frontman Def P describing it as hardcore rap.
+In Deventer, they found their first following, and the first Dutch-language hip-hop scene was born.
+The first hip-hop groups after Osdorp Posse were Zuid-Oost Posse and Maasstraat Mannen.